The Brave Soul of Virginia Rose

 Virginia leaped into his arms.

-“I was so afraid when I died,” Grandpa said, caressing her cheek.
+“I was so afraid when I died,” he said, caressing her cheek.
 “I wanted to be here for you.”
 He looked over Virginia’s shoulder and toward her grandmother.
 Tears glistened in his eyes.
 “And I just miss her so much.”

 Warmth filled Virginia’s soul, pushing away the cold of the shadows, the frozen fear.